Ty-R/discord-item-catalogue/README.md

 # Setup

 1. Clone or download this repository
-2. In the newly created directory, run: `$ npm install`
+2. In the newly created directory, run: `npm install`
 3. Rename `config.json.example` to `config.json` and modify as needed
 4. Rename `help.json.example` to `help.json` and modify as needed
+5. Run migations: `NODE_ENV=production npm run migrate`
 5. Invite the bot to a server

-From here, running: `$ node cat` in the bot directory will start the bot.
+From here, running: `node cat` in the bot directory will start the bot.

 # Usage